Skip to main contentArrow Right

 Also read: The Developer’s Guide to Implementing Single Sign-On

-Auth0 (similar to former sister product Okta Customer Identity Cloud which is now deprecated) is a leading platform for customer SSO and external identity management.
-It enables organizations to connect enterprise customers and partners through standards-based federation, supporting SAML, OIDC, and social IdPs.
+Auth0 is a well-established platform for customer SSO and external identity management.
+It connects enterprise customers and partners through standards-based federation, supporting SAML, OIDC, and social IdPs.
+With hosted authentication, adaptive MFA, and role-based access control, Auth0 delivers strong security and customization for customer-facing applications.

 Auth0 Homepage